 - Tariff points: 112

-- Relevant subjects: Subjects that meet the science requirement for this course: Biology, Human Biology, Chemistry and PE.
-For further information and advice please contact Admissions.
+- Relevant subjects: Subjects that meet the Science requirement for this course: Biology, Human Biology, Chemistry and PE.

-If you do not meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for MSci Biological Sciences (with Foundation Year).

 How to apply